whyrusleeping/gx/README.md

 Then simply set the environment variable `GO15VENDOREXPERIMENT` to `1` and run `go build` or `go install` like you normally would.

+## Using gx as a package manager for language/environment X

+If you want to extend gx to work with any other language or environment, you can implement the relevant hooks in a binary named `gx-X` where the 'X' is the name of your environment.
+(See 'hooks' above)